Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: To go further

 Note that, at least, if the Auslander--Reiten quiver of a string quiver $(Q,R)$ is acyclic, then we can define a similar Greene--Kleitman invariant.
 We can first ask how much we can extend this invariant in a larger case than the one we explore in this article.

-Garver, Patrias, and Thomas proved that we can define a generic Jordan form data for any finite-dimensional module of any algebra \cite{GPT19}.
-We can therefore ask in which circumstances the two invariants coincide. \begin{itemize} \item[•] \textit{May we expect to extend \cref{maintheorem} for gentle, locally gentle, or string algebras?} \end{itemize} Recall that the idea of considering adjacency-avoiding interval subsets comes from previous work \cite{D22} for gentle algebras.
-It seems reasonable to think this result could find an extension for gentle and even string algebras.
+Garver, Patrias, and Thomas proved that we can define generic Jordan form data for any finite-dimensional module of any algebra \cite{GPT19}.
+We can therefore ask in which circumstances the two invariants coincide. \begin{itemize} \item[$\bullet$] \textit{May we expect to extend \cref{maintheorem} for gentle, locally gentle, or string algebras?} \end{itemize}

+Recall that the idea of considering adjacency-avoiding interval subsets comes from previous work \cite{D22} for gentle algebras.
+It seems reasonable to extend this result to gentle and even string algebras.

-The reader is invited to have a look into these different problems or things related to them.
+The reader is invited to explore these problems and related issues.